-- You should expect swelling and bruising around your eyes after surgery.
+- 1. You should expect swelling and bruising around your eyes after surgery.
 Sleeping with your head elevated on at least three pillows for one week after surgery will help to minimize bruising and swelling.
 Avoid bending over or lifting heavy objects for at least one week after surgery. - 2.
-Keep ice packs over your eyes for the first 24 hours after surgery to help reduce swelling and bruising.
-(If you had upper lid surgery, remember to keep the tape around your eyes dry.) - Take your pain medicine and antibiotics as directed.
+Keep ice packs over your eyes for the first 24 hours after surgery to help reduce swelling and bruising. - 3.
+Take your pain medicine and antibiotics as directed.
 Extra Strength Tylenol may be enough for your pain after the first few days. - 4.
 Do not exercise, do any heavy lifting or bending over for the first week. - 5.
 You may shower after the second postoperative day.
-If you have an upper lid blepharoplasty, you will need to keep the pieces of tape around the stitches dry.
 Try to keep your face dry in the shower, and wash your face using makeup remover pads or a washcloth.
-If you have a lower lid blepharoplasty, you will have dissolvable stitches.
-If you only have a lower lid blepharoplasty, it is okay to shower and get these stitches wet. - You should apply the antibiotic ointment over the stitches twice a day for the first week.
-This will help keep the area moist, decrease scab formation, and improve your healing. - Your vision may be slightly blurry the first night because of protective ointment placed in your eye during the surgery.
-If you have any significant vision change, contact your surgeon's office immediately. - You should not smoke or use nicotine substitutes for one month after surgery.
-Smoking cigarettes and/or using nicotine substitutes impairs healing, may cause postoperative complications, and may affect your postoperative results.
+If you have a lower lid blepharoplasty, you may have dissolvable stitches.
+It is okay to get your stitches wet. - 6.
+You should apply the antibiotic ointment over the stitches twice a day for the first week.
+This will help keep the area moist, decrease scab formation, and improve your healing. - 7.
+Your vision may be slightly blurry the first night because of protective ointment placed in your eye during the surgery.
+If you have any significant vision change, contact your surgeon's office immediately. - 8.
+You should not smoke or use nicotine substitutes for one month after surgery.
+Smoking cigarettes and/or using nicotine substitute impairs healing. may cause postoperative complications and may affect your postoperative results.